unibypass51/parallel-ai-macos-overlay-lockdown/README.md

 ### 🖥️ Smart Overlay

-Parallel AI can stay above other windows, giving users instant access to the available tools.
+Parallel AI can stay on top of any window, allowing immediate access to the available tools.

 * Always visible
-* Non-intrusive interface
+* Does not interrupt your work
-* Minimal design
+* Minimal interface
 * Optimized for productivity
-* Designed for macOS workflows

 ---

 ### 🤖 AI Integration

-Quickly access the most popular artificial intelligence platforms.
+Quickly access the main artificial intelligence platforms.

-Supported platforms:
+Support for:

 * ChatGPT
 * Gemini
 * Grok
 * DeepSeek

-Users can select their preferred AI platform and open it without manually switching between multiple tabs or windows.
+Users can choose their preferred platform and use it without having to manually open new tabs or windows.

 ---

 ### 📝 Text Detection

-Parallel AI allows users to capture text directly from any area of the screen.
+Parallel AI allows you to capture text directly from any area of the screen.

 Ideal for:

-* PDF files
+* PDFs
 * Documents
 * Web pages
 * Slides
-* Study material
+* University material
 * Images containing text

 ---

 ### 📸 Built-in Screenshots

-Capture any part of your screen quickly and easily.
+Quickly capture any part of the screen.

-Available options:
+Available functions:

 * Selected area screenshot
 * Window screenshot
 * Instant copy
-* Fast sharing with AI assistants
+* Quick sending to AI assistants

 ---

 ### ⚡ Quick Access

-Reduce the number of steps required to complete everyday tasks.
+Reduce the number of steps needed to complete daily tasks.

 With just a few clicks, you can: